• Skip to primary navigation

 • Privacy Policy

-June 19, 2018
+June 19, 2024 LAPMG

 The Challenge

-Architect and commercial property owner Eric Luk had a decision to make in 2017.
+Architect and commercial property owner Eric Luk had a decision to make.
 His five-building commercial complex West Main Place Medical and Professional Plaza was about to lose a major tenant occupying roughly fifteen percent of the complex’s leasable units.
 In the face of major vacancy, he could either hit the panic button and lower rents to fill the empty units with tenants right away, or he could invest in the long game by renovating and remodeling his property.
 Luk chose the latter, remodeling to the tune of $1.1 million, and the results prove he chose wisely.

 Let’s look at how and why this remodel in the face of vacancy ultimately translated to profits for the property owner.